okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 ./mvnw spring-boot:run
 ```

-You will see the same data exposed, but if you have a look into the logs, will notice Flyway is running database migration:
+You will see the same data exposed, but if you have a look into the logs, will notice Flyway runs the database migration:

 ```
 2018-11-25 23:50:12.941  INFO 30256 --- [           main] o.f.core.internal.command.DbValidate     : Successfully validated 2 migrations (execution time 00:00.037s)